grandao0/work-work-work/README.md

 `git fetch`                     -> Fetches work from the remote into the local copy.

+`git fetch --all --prune`       -> Removes all obsolete local remote-tracking branches for any remote branches that no longer exist on the remote.

 `git merge origin/master`       -> Merges origin/master into your local branch.

 `git push origin <branch_name>` -> Pushes a local branch to the origin remote.